HanumanthaRaju/Learn_Python_By_Building_Blockchain_and_Cryptocurrencies/Section_04_Understanding_Complex_Data_Structures/README.md

 ![outcome](./07.JPG)

-## Choosing the right data structure
+## Choosing the right data structure: Refer to the Transaction, A Block and Manging List of Participants above
  For Transaction: We need Key value pair, we require Dictionary

  For List of transactions: We need List